jstoebel/critical_response_talk/slides.md

 ## Paraphrased heavily from Erik Dietrich (@daedtech)

  - Nit picking session: How to name variables, how to organize files, clever one liners...
- - Marathon: Let's go over every line and discuss _ad nauseum_ and compare it with what was changed.
+ - Marathon: Let's go over every line and discuss _ad nauseum_
- - Firing Squad: Reviewers' job is to find everything wrong with the code possible.
+ - Firing Squad: Find everything you did wrong
- - The Exit Exam: The code review is something to be "passed" in order for the PR to be merged.
+ - The Exit Exam: The code review is something to be "passed".

 ???
  - There's a great blog article by Erik Dietrich called "How to Use a Code Review to Execute Someone’s Soul" that lists some of flavors of toxic code reviews